sunuslee/sunus.me/source/_posts/2013-03-11-setting-up-a-lan-with-multiple-gateway-slash-interface-with-iptables-and-route-policy.markdown

          5 .
 Enjoy!

-## More useful resources.
+# More useful resources.
-###i read a lot of them to make this work, i think you should do that, too. if you want to fully utilize your network.
+##i read a lot of them to make this work, i think you should do that, too. if you **relly** want to fully utilize your network.

 1. the **iptable-tutorial**
    * [http://www.frozentux.net/documents/iptables-tutorial/](http://www.frozentux.net/documents/iptables-tutorial)